 - Upon account confirmation from ResearchNet, please notify The School of Graduate Studies at email@example.com and include the name and email address that was used to create the ResearchNet account;

 - Graduate Administrators (or equivalent) who already have an existing account with ResearchNet for Vanier are not required to create a new account for this year’s Vanier Competition.

 - The Secondary User access will allow the administrators to review/monitor the candidates’ applications, return the candidate’s application for revisions and to upload all transcripts for their departments’ candidates.

 ResearchNet technical help, call 1-888-603-4178 or 613-954-1968 or email firstname.lastname@example.org from 8:00 am to 4:30 pm Eastern Time.

 For program-related help, please contact email@example.com

 For more information, please visit: School of Graduate Studies Scholarships.

 The GSA awards a number of travel awards (up to $500) every semester (Sept-Dec, Jan-Apr, May-Aug) for travel to conferences to present, or to undertake research relevant to their field of study.
 GSA Travel Awards are funded from the proceeds of the GSA Development Fund, which is sustained by contributions from Graduate Students and the University.
 Award recipients will be asked to voluntarily contribute a 250-word statement of how this award and travel contributed to their graduate experience, which may be posted on the Graduate Studies and GSA websites and other media sources.

 Students can apply through “Aid by Application” in Mosaic.

-For complete instruction on how to apply for this award in Mosaic, please visit McMaster’s Student Financial Aid and Scholarships.
+For complete instruction on how to apply for this award in Mosaic, please visit McMaster's Aid and Awards page

 The Yates Scholarship Fund